Free-range poultry - what should you feed them? Commercial feed, grain, or table scraps? And do you need to provide shell grit?

 Usually, it’s best not to supplement the commercial ration with grain or bread or table scraps.
 These do not provide a balanced diet, and if the birds eat scraps they will eat correspondingly less of their complete ration.

 As well as their commercial feed, it is good to offer hens fresh green food, for example, silverbeet leaves and cabbage leaves.
 These provide the pigments that help give free-range eggs their rich golden yolks.
 Don’t offer grass clippings as this can cause impaction in the crop.

 'Grit' is important too and there are two types - soluble and insoluble, and they are often confused.

-Soluble grit provides calcium and it can be provided in the form of ground eggshells or crushed oyster shell or ground limestone.
+Soluble grit provides calcium and it can be provided in the form of ground eggshells or crushed oyster shells or ground limestone.
 It should be in a dish near the feed and it should be checked regularly to make sure it doesn't just contain dust, which the birds won't bother to eat.

-Layers' mash usually contains sufficient calcium but if it is is not the major part of the diet it is important to provide extra calcium as above.
+Layers' mash usually contains sufficient calcium but if it is not the major part of the diet it is important to provide extra calcium as above.

 Insoluble grit consists of small stones and it is needed to assist with grinding down feed in the gizzard.
 Free-range hens can usually find enough of their own insoluble grit.

 Commercial layer rations have a relatively high calcium content, and if they are the main part of the diet it may not be necessary to provide grit or crushed shell.
 Check the manufacturer’s instructions.

 Because birds can compete for food and some shy feeders may not get their full ration, there should be enough trough space for all birds to access their share easily.

 If shell grit is offered it should be placed in a shallow dish near the ration.